SumitKumarCSE/NodeJS/Notes.md

 3. `JavaScript Everywhere`: Node.js enables developers to use JavaScript for both client-side and server-side development.
 This means that developers can use the same language and programming paradigms throughout the entire software stack, which can lead to increased productivity and code reuse.
 4. `NPM (Node Package Manager)`: NPM is the default package manager for Node.js and is one of the largest software registries in the world.
 It provides access to a vast ecosystem of open-source libraries and modules that can be easily integrated into Node.js applications, enhancing development speed and efficiency.

+# Working of Node JS
+Node.js accepts the request from the clients and sends the response, while working with the request node.js handles them with a single thread.
+To operate I/O operations or requests node.js use the concept of threads.
+Thread is a sequence of instructions that the server needs to perform.
+It runs parallel on the server to provide the information to multiple clients.
+Node.js is an event loop single-threaded language.
+It can handle concurrent requests with a single thread without blocking it for one request.

+Node.js basically works on two concept
+- Asynchronous
+- Non-blocking I/O

+`Non-blocking I/O`: Non-blocking i/o  means working with multiple requests without blocking the thread for a single request.
+I/O basically interacts with external systems such as files, databases.
+Node.js is not used for CPU-intensive work means for calculations, video processing because a single thread cannot handle the CPU works.

+`Asynchronous`: Asynchronous is executing a callback function.
+The moment we get the response from the other server or database it will execute a callback function.
+Callback functions are called as soon as some work is finished and this is because the node.js uses an event-driven architecture.
+The single thread doesn’t work with the request instead it sends the request to another system which resolves the request and it is accessible for another request.

+To handle the request node.js uses
+- Event loop
+- Thread pool

+`Event loop`: The event loop contains a single thread and is responsible for handling easy tasks like executing callbacks and network I/O. When the program is to initialize all the top-level code is executed, the code is not in the callback function.
+All the applications code that is inside callback functions will run in the event loop.
+EventLoop is the heart of node.js.
+When we start our node application the event loop starts running right away.
+Most of the work is done in the event loop.

+Nodejs use event-driven-architecture.
+- Events are emitted.
+- Event loop picks them up.
+- Callbacks are called.

+`Event queue`: As soon as the request is sent the thread places the request into a queue.
+It is known as an event queue.
+The process like app receiving HTTP request or server or a timer will emit event as soon as they are done with the work and event loop will pick up these events and call the callback functions that are associated with each event and response is sent to the client.

+The event loop is an indefinite loop that continuously receives the request and processes them.
+It checks the queue and waits for the incoming request indefinitely.

+`Thread pool`: Though node.js is single-threaded it internally maintains a thread pool.
+When non-blocking requests are accepted there are processed in an event loop, but while accepting blocking requests it checks for available threads in a thread pool, assigns a thread to the client’s request which is then processed and send back to the event loop, and response is sent to the respective client.

 # REPL
 The REPL feature of Nodejs is useful in experimenting with Nodejs codes and to debug JS codes:
 1. Read: Reads user's input, parses the input into JS data.
 2. Eval: Takes and evaluates the data structure.
 3. Print: Prints the result
 4. Loop: Loops the above command until the user presses ctrl-c twice.

+# package.json
+The package.json file is a metadata file that provides information about a Node.js project and its dependencies.
+It serves as the central configuration file for the project and contains various details and settings.
+The package.json file includes name, version, description, author, license, dependencies, and scripts.

+# Modules
+Modules in Node.js are encapsulated units of code that organize and structure functionality in a modular and reusable manner.
+Node.js supports the CommonJS module system, allowing developers to create and use modules easily.
+There are two main types of modules: core modules and user-defined modules.
+Core modules are built-in modules that come with Node.js and provide essential functionalities.
+User-defined modules are created by developers to organize their own code into reusable units.
+Each module can export functions, objects, or values for use in other modules.
+By using the require() function, modules can be imported and their exported components can be accessed.
+Modules promote modularity, code reusability, and maintainability, enabling developers to build scalable and organized applications by breaking down the codebase into smaller, manageable components.

 `require`: It is built-in function that is used to import modules and their functionality into your code.
 It allows you to access functions, objects, or variables defined in other modules, making them available for use in your application.